csmclaren/perky/docs/src/perky.md

   - Elapsed duration
   - Efficiency
   - Score
+  - Truncated
   - Total records
   - Total unique records
   - Total selected records

   Efficiency is the elapsed duration divided by the total permutations.
+  Truncated is true if (and only if) the records needed to be truncated.

 To force printing the metadata (even when not permuting), specify `--print-metadata true`.
 To suppress printing the metadata (even when permuting), specify `--print-metadata false`.